orsonteodoro/oiledmachine-overlay/README.md

 TODO (NOT COMMITED):

-*games-engines/urho3d - Another game engine.
-Emscripten/android support is incomplete.
-Raspberry PI is untested.
-It is a split ebuild meaning that it many of the internal dependencies are now ebuilds like the Gentoo way.
-Most of the demos work as expected.
-There may be quirks.
-If you see any that bother you, then use the internal dependency instead.

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.
 It is currently on indefinite hold.